kathryn-sam/Gender-and-Intensifier-Use-in-Film-Scripts/ProcessedData/README.md

-Cleandata1.csv - This is the datafile with data aggregated by gender.
+Cleandata1.csv - Datafile with data aggregated by gender after initial cleaning.
 It is the output of the cleandata.rmd script.

 Cleandata2.xlsx - This is a file after manual cleaning.
 The following changes were made:
 1) Manually removed scene descriptions and strange characters from the following rows (MovieID/CharacterGender)